chjlarson/PythonPractice/README.md

 # PythonPractice
-A repository meant to house practice problems predominantly written in Python
+This is a repository meant to house various practice coding scripts predominantly written in Python